ddas09/alexis/README.md

 # Alexis: Voice Assistant

 ## About
-Python app that uses (speech recognition)[https://pypi.org/project/SpeechRecognition/] and text-to-speech module to perform actions based on user's voice commands.
+Python app that uses [speech recognition](https://pypi.org/project/SpeechRecognition/) and text-to-speech module to perform actions based on user's voice commands.
-This app initially used the (Google text-to-speech API)[https://pypi.org/project/gTTS/] (gTTS), but has been updated to use the offline text-to-speech module (pyttsx3)[https://pypi.org/project/pyttsx3/].
+This app initially used the [Google text-to-speech API](https://pypi.org/project/gTTS/) (gTTS), but has been updated to use the offline text-to-speech module [pyttsx3](https://pypi.org/project/pyttsx3/).

 ## Environment
 Python 3.8.3